Handling Java exceptions can be tricky.

 - Don’t bury thrown exceptions.

-- Use a global Exception handler.
+- Use a top-level exception handler.

 - Don’t close resources manually.